solodev/cloud-documentation/src/tutorials/wordpress/index.md

 Name   | Description
 ---    | ---
-Behavior on provisioning failure | Specify the roll back behavior for a stack failure..
+Behavior on provisioning failure | Specify the roll back behavior for a stack failure.
 Delete newly created resources during a rollback | Specify whether resources that were created during a failed operation should be deleted regardless of their deletion policy.

 To learn more about the stack failure options, <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stack-failure-options.html" target="_blank">click here :icon-link-external:</a>.